-Dorset, Vermont consists of Dorset, Dorset Village and East Dorset.
+Beautiful Dorset, Vermont consists of several neighborhoods, including Dorset Village, East Dorset, South Dorset, and the Dorset Hollow.
 The town is often cited as one of the most beautiful towns in all of Vermont and directly adjacent to the commercial hub of Manchester.

 One of the Most Picturesque Towns in Vermont